 Need a tried-and-true way to beat the Florida heat?
 Scoop up your kiddos and cool off with a frozen sweet treat!
-With so many mom-and-pop ice cream shops out there, grabbing a cone or a sundae is a great way to foster a sense of community and also meet up with other mamas in the area.
-Below are a few of my favorite ice cream shops (not in any particular order) with my son, Lincoln, along with a few classic favorites.
+With so many mom-and-pop ice cream shops out there, grabbing a cone or a sundae is a great way to instantly boost your mood.
+Below are a few of our favorite ice cream shops (not in any particular order, though all are Lincoln-approved), along with a few classic favorites.

 Jeremiah’s Italian Ice (Mandarin, Orange Park)